yzh119/bibfetch/README.md

 optional arguments:
   -h, --help            show this help message and exit --backend BACKEND, -b BACKEND
-                        Backend to use for fetching bibtex (choice: dblp).
+                        Backend to use for fetching bibtex, only dblp is supported up to now.
   --title TITLE, -t TITLE
                         Title of the paper to fetch.
   --number NUMBER, -n NUMBER